 In any circumstances where the foregoing Arbitration Agreement permits the parties to litigate in court, the parties hereby agree to submit to the personal jurisdiction of the courts located within Netherlands County, California, for such purposes.

 Electronic Communications.
-The communications between you and Company use electronic means, whether you use the Site or send us emails, or whether Company posts notices on the Site or communicates with you via email.
-For contractual purposes, you (a) consent to receive communications from Company in an electronic form; and (b) agree that all terms and conditions, agreements, notices, disclosures, and other communications that Company provides to you electronically satisfy any legal obligation that such communications would satisfy if it were be in a hard copy writing.
+The communications between you and BR use electronic means, whether you use the Site or send us emails, or whether BR posts notices on the Site or communicates with you via email.
+For contractual purposes, you (a) consent to receive communications from BR in an electronic form; and (b) agree that all terms and conditions, agreements, notices, disclosures, and other communications that BR provides to you electronically satisfy any legal obligation that such communications would satisfy if it were be in a hard copy writing.

 Copyright/Trademark Information.
 Copyright ©.
 All rights reserved.
 All trademarks, logos and service marks displayed on the Site are our property or the property of other third-parties.
 You are not permitted to use these Marks without our prior written consent or the consent of such third party which may own the Marks.